Why Peoria’s World-Class Athletics Can’t be Beat

 This state-of-the-art sports complex is an ideal destination for baseball and softball events.
 As the only Louisville Slugger facility in the United States, the 125,000-square-foot, dome-style building has all the amenities necessary for your next sporting event.
 The complex contains 10 outdoor fields all with live streaming and 100% synthetic turf, MLB-style walk-out dugouts, bullpens, electronic scoreboards, two indoor baseball and softball fields, and multi-purpose hard courts.
 The facility includes clubhouses that host weeklong baseball, fast-pitch and training events.
 It is located just eight miles from General Wayne A. Downing International Airport and is near several major Peoria hotels.

-Home to one of Central Illinois’ premier soccer clubs, FC Peoria, Mossville Soccer Complex attracts world-class athletics with its recently upgraded facility.
-As one of the largest indoor/outdoor facilities between Chicago and St. Louis, Mossville Soccer Complex recently completed a $100,000 renovation, to replace the indoor turf with 100% recyclable Greenfield turf and reconfigure the indoor fields for supreme training opportunities.
+Home to one of Central Illinois’ premier soccer clubs, Peoria FC United soccer complex attracts world-class athletics with its recently upgraded facility.
+As one of the largest indoor/outdoor facilities between Chicago and St. Louis, FC United recently completed a $100,000 renovation, replacing the indoor turf with 100% recyclable Greenfield turf and reconfigured the indoor fields for supreme training opportunities.
 As the only FIFA-endorsed turf in Peoria, the facility hosts tournaments such as the Mid-America Spring Invite and the Mid-America Shootout.
 Amenities include free parking, porta potties, concessions and vendors.

 Bradley University has some of the best college facilities.
 Home to the university’s volleyball and women’s basketball teams, the newly established Renaissance Coliseum is the largest building on campus and seats 4,200.
 The $50-million facility includes a Basketball Performance Center practice facility, an athletics museum, strength and conditioning rooms, athletic medicine facilities, two student-athlete academic centers and 12 locker rooms.
 The building features 16 basketball hoops, six basketball courts and six volleyball courts.
 Constructed with a Plexipave acrylic tennis court surfacing system, David Markin Tennis Courts hosted the 2004 State Farm Missouri Valley Conference Men’s Tennis Team Championship and 2005 State Farm Missouri Valley Conference Women’s Tennis Championship.
 Other university facilities include Detweiller Park for cross country runners and Laura Bradley Park with recent renovations featuring a new softball playing surface, batting cages, modern dugouts and a multi-purpose press box.